Warrior Kings: Battles: Development

 Warrior Kings: Battles was first announced in September 2002, the same year the first Warrior Kings was released in.
 In numerous interviews by Black Cactus employees, it was revealed that Battles was to put greater emphasis on quality of the artificial intelligence to allow it to match and even at times surpass human players thus creating the feeling players are playing against human opponent, making the focus of the game more multiplayer based, such as AI probing defences and using both brute force and stealth when required rather than reported "cheating" or "over weakness" in the last game.
 Being more of a drastic update/remake of the last game than a fully-fledged sequel, the graphics engine was updated along with new units and features such as the Arch Druid unit and extended abilities.
 Valhalla and AI general editor mode were also new additions to take advantage of the improved AI.
 Due to the differences in the campaign being less about the plot, senior AI designer Mike West said this was because it would have meant simply "crowbarring" the plot in, and instead said it would be more like Civilization where the plot is seen to create itself.

-The game was first released in Europe on March 21, 2003 along with a collector's edition that included artwork cards.
+The game was first released in Europe on March 21, 2003, along with a collector's edition that included artwork cards.
 In July that same year Empire Interactive later revealed it would co publish the game with Strategy First for the North American release, which would later be on September 30, 2003.

 Reception

 Upon release, Warrior Kings: Battles received a fair yet generally favourable reception with an average critic score of 74% at GameRankings.
 While many praised the game's unit design, presentation and depth, others criticised the slow-paced nature and frustration of certain micromanagement gameplay aspect, along with a number of technical issues.

 ActionTrip praised the game's implementation of fantasy elements, "which improves the overall impression of the game" along with troop versatility being "one of the main qualities of this game as it does feature some highly innovative units."
-GamersHell concluded that the game was "one of the sleeper hits of this year (2003)", having "everything needed for a fine RTS game and still offers several fresh new ideas that expand the genre into new lengths."
 IGN stated that "Warrior Kings: Battles is the sort of game fans of the genre will sink their teeth into, as there is plenty of depth" while the some of traditional gameplay conventions make it lack "that spark which sets the classics apart from the also-rans."